Shamil Basayev: Early life and education

-An avid football player in his youth, Basayev graduated from school in Dyshne-Vedeno in 1982, aged 17, and spent the next two years in the Soviet military serving as a firefighter.
+An avid football player in his youth, Basayev graduated from school in Dyshne-Vedeno in 1982, aged 17, and spent the next two years in the Soviet Air Forces serving as a airfield firefighter.
 For the next four years, he worked at the Aksaiisky state farm in the Volgograd region of southern Russia before moving to Moscow.
 Reportedly, he tried to enroll in the law school of the Moscow State University but failed, and instead entered the Moscow Engineering Institute of Land Management in 1987.
 However, he was expelled for poor grades in 1988.
 He worked as a computer salesman in Moscow, in partnership with a local Chechen businessman, Supyan Taramov.
 Ironically, the two men ended up on opposite sides in the Chechen wars, during which Taramov sponsored a pro-Russian Chechen militia (Sobaka magazines dossier on Basayev reported that Taramov apparently equipped or "outfitted" this group of pro-Russian Chechens; they were also known as "Shamil Hunters").